mlcommons/ck/cm/docs/tutorial-scripts.md

 # Tutorial: understanding portable CM scripts

-This tutorial demonstrates how to organize existing automation scripts and artifacts as a database of portable, reusable, deterministic and plug&play components with a minimal effort using a unified CM interface and extensible meta descriptions.
+This tutorial demonstrates how to turn existing automation scripts and artifacts into portable, reusable, deterministic and "plug&play" components with a minimal effort using the CM toolkit and extensible meta descriptions.

-Such CM scripts can be chained and interconnected into complex automation pipelines and workflows with a minimal effort in a native environment and without the need for specialized workflow frameworks and containers.
+Such CM scripts can be connected together into complex automation pipelines and workflows with a minimal effort in a native environment and without the need for specialized workflow frameworks and containers.